Welcome Back My Friends to the Show That Never Ends – Ladies and Gentlemen: Recording

+Songs

+All but one of the tracks from the band's most recent album Brain Salad Surgery appear in versions nearly unchanged from their studio renditions, save for the insertion of a five-minute Palmer drum solo to climax "Karn Evil 9: 1st Impression" and a stripped-down rendition of the Lake ballad "Still...You Turn Me On" which appears along with an equally downsized "Lucky Man" in the middle of Lake's acoustic solo spot during an extended "Take a Pebble".

+The "Tarkus" suite is the most transformed from its original 1971 recording, thanks to extended keyboard solos on "Stones of Years" and "Mass", the insertion of an excerpt from King Crimson's "Epitaph" at the close of "Battlefield", and a greatly extended rendition of "Aquatarkus" which features a lengthy quote from Dick Hyman's 1969 Moog novelty single "The Minotaur".
+Only two tracks from Trilogy, "The Sheriff" and "Hoedown", featured since the group had previously encountered great difficulty in reproducing other songs from the album without the use of extensive overdubs; the synth work on "Hoedown" is considerably more advanced than that of the studio original, while "The Sheriff" is played as part of a medley with "Jeremy Bender".

+The only songs played on the 1973-4 tour which did not make it onto the album were the primary encore "Pictures at an Exhibition" (due to its already having been their first live release) and the occasional second encore "Rondo", a live version of which had highlighted The Nice's self-titled third album.

 Reception

 AllMusic gave the album a mixed retrospective review, saying that it "makes one realise how accomplished these musicians were, and how well they worked together when the going was good."
 They praised the set for including all but one song from Brain Salad Surgery, and particularly commended the performance of "Karn Evil 9" as being far superior to the studio rendition.
 However, they noted that unlike most live albums of the era, Welcome Back did not incorporate studio overdubs, limiting the band's ability to recreate moments from their albums and resulting in poor sound quality: "Even the most recent remastered editions could not fix the feedback, the occasionally leakages, the echo, the seeming distance – the listener often gets the impression of being seated in the upper mezzanine of an arena."